Machine Intelligence on the Edge: Interpretable Cardiac Pattern Localisation Using Reinforcement Learning

 \subsubsection{Effect of Template Length}

 We explored how MF template length affected SMF performance.
 We experimented with template lengths of 4, 8, 12, and 16 samples in the arrhythmia ECG dataset (Fig.~\ref{figablation}b).
 The results show that a template length of 4 yielded the worst performance for both SMF-PPO and SMF-SAC, as such a short template failed to capture distinctive R-peak patterns.
 Since the QRS pattern around R-peaks lasts about 0.08 seconds (16 samples) in adults, longer MF templates improve correlation with true peaks while reducing artefact correlation.
 However, increasing template length also exponentially expands the action space, making the sequential decision-making problem more challenging.
-This effect was most evident when the template length was 16, where SMF-PPO exhibited unstable training and lower converged F-1 than SMFs with shorter templates.
+This effect was most evident when the template length was 16, where the policy search space becomes substantially larger.
+In this setting, SMF-PPO exhibited unstable training and a lower converged F-1 score, indicating less effective exploration by the PPO algorithm, whereas SMF-SAC, benefiting from entropy-regularized exploration, achieved robust policy search behaviour and higher converged performance.
 The optimal template length was 8 for SMF-PPO and 12 for SMF-SAC.
 The SMF-SAC performed better with longer templates due to its higher sample efficiency, as it leverages all past transitions, whereas SMF-PPO learns only from transitions generated by the current policy.
 Additionally, SMF-SAC's entropy regularisation promotes exploration in a broader state-action space, resulting in more stable training and enhanced performance.